 Without honesty, a truly deep relationship with God is impossible!
-God cannot hear us, or speak to us, if we are building a wall of self-deception.
-A lot of our conversations are usually filled with deception; most of it unfortunately are self-deception.
+God cannot hear us, or speak to us if we are building a wall of self-deception.
+A lot of our conversations are usually filled with deception; most of it, unfortunately, is self-deception.
 What do I mean by this?
 Why am I making such accusations?
 Well think about it, when someone asks you how you are feeling, our automatic reply is “great” or “I’m doing good”.
 Is that really true for that moment?
 These small, simple, automatic lies become our mode of conversation in all our relationships, including the relationship we have with ourselves.
 And definitely seeps into the relationship with have with God.

 I understand that we cannot always be honest with each other and bombard our true feelings to another.
 The reason for this is that most people don’t really care to know your truth.
 But God is not “most people” is He?
 God is the one and only being that knows your true self, He knows your every feeling, your every thought, your every action.
 You can never hide your true feelings from God.
 But because we have learned to hide these feelings from others and even subconsciously, or in some cases consciously, from ourselves, we automatically try to hide these feelings from God.